 AAC codec (Advanced Audio Coding) plays a crucial role in the digital audio ecosystem.
 It's known for its efficiency in compressing digital audio without a substantial loss in quality.
 Its longevity is attributed to its adoption by a broad range of software and hardware, making it increasingly important for your audio experience.

 If you are experiencing audio codec unsupported issues or looking to convert AAC to MP3 or other more widely supported formats, VideoProc Converter AI offers a robust solution.
 It integrates a simple interface and many 1-click presets, making it an excellent choice for those unfamiliar with complex settings.
 And power users can still benefit from the customizable settings to get their desired quality.
-Furthermore, it supports batch conversions.
-That will save you lots of time and energy when dealing with multiple AAC files.
+The support for batch conversion will save you lots of time and energy when dealing with multiple AAC files.
+Furthermore, VideoProc Converter AI includes an AI Noise Suppression tool to help intelligently remove background noise for a more immersive auditory experience.

 Hesitate no more to download and try VideoProc Converter AI.